 This kind of drum kit is also great when you are in the beginning stages and want just to practice it.
 Its maintenance is not much of a hassle since you do not have to tune it regularly.
 What is more amazing is that you can save the music you played and edit it later on a computer.

 However, let us admit the fact that technology advances at a lightning pace, which means that in a couple of years, you might have to buy a whole new set.
-Also, playing electric drum sets for a number of years will give you a hard time to learn an acoustic drum set.
+Also, playing electric drum sets for a number of years may give you a hard time when trying to learn an acoustic drum set.
+They may sound incredibly close, but the feel is very different.
 Additionally, electronic drum sets don’t require previous knowledge of the instrument and put you at a disadvantage when you want to learn to play an acoustic drum set.

 Playing the acoustic drum set is almost a prerequisite for playing music genres like rock, jazz, funk, blues, and the likes.
 So, this is advantageous if you are an aspiring musician.
 Also, for live concerts that require a ton of energy and high volume, the acoustic drum set is a perfect choice.

-Acoustic drum sets allow the drummer to play the instrument with great touch and feel, which is something you cannot achieve on an electric drum set.
+Acoustic drum sets allow the drummer to play the instrument with great touch and feel, the finest tactile feedback to your senses is still an elusive commodity on an electric drum set.
 Additionally, learning an acoustic drum set is a skill, which requires a lot of hard work.

-Unfortunately, the most obvious downside of an acoustic drum set is that it occupies a ton of space.
+Unfortunately, the most obvious downside of an acoustic drum set is that it occupies a significant amount of space.
 You cannot also practice when you feel like as there is no option of putting on headphones, and playing the drums will make a lot of noise.

 Another concern with acoustic drums is that you might need a professional to constantly tune it.
-Further, a decent sounding acoustic drum set, especially the cymbals, will cost you a lot of money.
+Further, a decent sounding acoustic drum set, especially the cymbals, can cost you a significant amount of money.

 Electronic Drum Set vs Acoustic: Our Recommendations